johnmuteba/UJ--Introduction-to-Coding/COURSE_DESCRIPTION.md

 ## Context and Motivation

-Traditional financial analysis has long relied on numerical data—stock prices, trading volumes, interest rates, and economic indicators.
+Traditional financial analysis has long relied on numerical data: stock prices, trading volumes, interest rates, and economic indicators.
 However, the modern financial landscape demands a more comprehensive approach.
 The curriculum delves into fundamental programming principles tailored to data science applications, encompassing:

 ### Core Areas of Study